 To support the implementation of the 2016-19 Integrated Health Service Plan (IHSP 4) by the LHIN and its Health Service Providers (HSPs), the Central East LHIN developed a Patient and Family Engagement Strategy and, in late October 2016, actively recruited community members to participate in a Central East LHIN Patient and Family Advisory Committee (PFAC).

-After an excellent response to the call, six individuals, who have been patients, or caregivers of patients in the Central East LHIN, and who reflect the diversity of the people and communities within the LHIN, have been invited to join the committee as inaugural members.
+After an excellent response to the call, six individuals, who have been patients, or caregivers of patients in the Central East LHIN, and who reflect the diversity of the people and communities within the LHIN, were invited to join the committee as inaugural members.

 ||Randy Filinski, Pickering - Co-Chair

 Randy Filinski is a resident of Pickering who has taken a keen interest in health care over the last 14 years since retiring from IBM.
 Specifically, Randy has focused on senior health care issues from a consumer and caregiver point of view.

 Having enjoyed employment as a marketing and sales executive with IBM on a global basis for 22 years, he decided to redirect his energies to explore volunteer opportunities in the health care sector in his local community.
 He has volunteered for several Boards and Local Advisory Committees and has worked actively in many programs such as Community Care Durham, VON Central East and Durham, the United Way, the Durham Cancer Society, Habitat for Humanity Durham North, Durham West Special Olympics, RVHS Community Advisory Group and many others on an event basis.